TeamLumi/luminescent-team/docs/faq.md

 ### Does PkHax work with this romhack?

-No. We have a custom branch that will, [which you can click here to find](https://github.com/hp3721/PKHeX-Luminescent/releases/).
-However, it does not work with releases after 2.0.1 beta yet.
+Yes, although we have to use a [custom branch](https://github.com/TalonSabre/LumiHeX).
+Please be aware of any limitations listed on the main page and always download from the releases link on the side.

-### So I have to grind everything out?
+### And if I don't want to edit my save?

-Not really.
+You don't have to.
 This mod gives an "infinite Rare Candies" item at the Trainer School, there's an EV trainer to fight in Solaceon Daycare, hyper-training is available in Jubilife and no longer level locked, and other sorts of editing can be attempted through use of [Imposter's Ordeal](https://github.com/Nifyr/Imposters-Ordeal/).

 ### When will the next version release?